 The system involves quite a few buckles, but they’re color-coded to make everything foolproof.
 Once everything is properly strapped down, the bike feels very secure inside the bag, and I was confident it could take anything American’s baggage handlers could throw at it.
 The bag itself is also built to last with smooth, rubberized wheels, a burly zipper, thick stitching, and a comfortable handle.

 Now, let’s talk price.
-At $420 for the bag (compare prices, as low as $330 as of publication), this thing is not cheap.
+At $420 for the bag (compare prices), this thing is not cheap.
 Judging from their sold-out status online, no one seems to mind.
 Deciding whether the bag is worth it for you comes down to a quick assessment and some simple math.